Nick-Williamz/Palm2DocGenie_WebUI/README.md

 # PaLM 2 Generative Text Genie :genie:

 Generative AI Document Genie is a Flask application designed to leverage the power of Google's new PaLM 2 generative AI API.
-This application serves as a powerful tool for interacting with and extracting information from your documents.
-It's perfect for anyone who needs to quickly find information within their documents, whether they're a student researching for a paper, a professional preparing a report, or a developer looking to understand a new codebase.
+This application serves as a powerful tool for interacting with, extracting information from your documents, and now, featuring real-time chat capabilities with Google's cutting-edge Language Learning Models (LLMs).
+This application is perfect for anyone who needs to quickly find information within their documents or wants to have dynamic and responsive interactions via chat with AI.
+Whether you're a student researching for a paper, a professional preparing a report, a developer looking to understand a new codebase, or someone who simply wants to explore the potential of conversational AI, this application has something for you.

 ⚠️ Note: Running this application requires access to a Google Generative PaLM 2 API Key, which currently has a waiting list.